commercelayer/commercelayer-docs-api/resources/organization/README.md

 # Organization

 Your business company is identified by the related organization.
 This is a singleton API, meaning only the organization within the current scope it’s retrieved.
-No need to specify the resource ID.
+No need to specify the resource id.

 ### The organization object